-Station 51 houses the administrative offices as well as the District's training center on a 10-acre parcel, construction of Station 51 was completed in 2005 with the District taking ownership and moving in November of 2005.
+Station 51 also houses the administrative offices as well as the District's training center on a 7.5acre parcel, construction of Station 51 was completed in 2005 with the District taking ownership and moving in November of 2005.
 Phase two of the project was completed in 2021 and included a dormitory/residence side to the station with up to three dorm rooms, kitchen/dayroom, weight room, large restrooms with showers, four additional bays and an outdoor patio area.
-Station 51 currently houses two engines, two brush/rescue truck, tender, aerial, air truck and rehab bus.
+Station 51 currently houses two engines, two brush/rescue trucks, tender, aerial, air truck and rehab bus.
 Upstairs above the bay is used for storage of PPE and other equipment while the shed out back stores maintenance equipment and spare firefighting equipment.
 Projects completed at Station 51 over the past ten years include: finished lawn/landscaping, installed diesel generator, converted lights to LED, 2013/2014 paved the loop and training prop area, built storage shed, renovated the retention pond, updated A/V in training center and conference room, installed a new SCBA compressor, added ceiling fans in training center, built and installed training props, added LED lights west side of bays, replaced tables and chairs in training center and updated the security system.
 In 2017 the west apron concrete was replaced from water damage which included an RV dump for the rehab unit and east side outdoor bay lighting was installed.
 Asphalt cracks were sealed annually since 2017.
-The carpet and all tables in the training center were replaced in 2020, the lights in the apparatus bay and offices converted to LED and all the original asphalt sealed in 2021 geographical location nearest to major housing developments the population around Station 51 is large enough to support volunteer firefighters responding from home and if needed a nighttime sleeper program.
+The carpet and all tables in the training center were replaced in 2020, the lights in the apparatus bay and offices converted to LED and all the original asphalt sealed in 2021.
+In 2022 the door access system was upgraded and replaced, training center lighting converted to LED and a portion of the storage shed set up for a drill ground classroom.
+2.5 acres of land in the SW corner have been sold to Nob Hill Water for a future water tower and starting in 2022 the District began leasing a 60x60 area to US Cellular for a tower.

+Station 51 is centrally located for response using major roads to get to the north, south and west, city limits have encroached on the eastern boundary of the station's response area.
+Due to its geographical location nearest to major housing developments the population around Station 51 is large enough to support on-call firefighters responding from home and if needed a nighttime sleeper program.
 Regardless of annexation or urban growth boundary changes Station 51 will remain a viable station for response for the foreseeable future and remain a central location for our administrative offices and training center for 20 plus years at a minimum.
 One objective for addressing retention in strategic priority 1 is to reduce the number of calls on-call members are answering by considering partnering with a private ambulance company to house an ambulance at Station 51 to handle minor aid calls.
-Through a county contract we plan to house an ambulance and crew at Station 51 in the future utilizing existing office space on the administrative side of the station.
-In 2021 the District is in the process of leasing land for a cellular tower that can also be used for fire communications and looking to sell a section of land to the water company for a future water tower.
+Currently AMR leases office space where they house a BLS ambulance and crew six days/week.
+Through a county contract we plan to continue housing an ambulance and crew at Station 51 with whomever is awarded the contract.